Secretary of State of Texas

-The Secretary of State of Texas is one of the six members of the executive department of the State of Texas in the United States.
+The secretary of state of Texas is one of the six members of the executive department of the State of Texas in the United States.
 Under the Constitution of Texas, the appointment is made by the governor of Texas, with confirmation by the Texas Senate.

 The officeholder is the chief elections officer, the protocol officer for state and international matters, as well as the liaison for the governor on Mexican and border matters.

 The secretary of state offices are in the James Earl Rudder State Office Building at 1019 Brazos Street in Austin; the main building handles business and public filings, statutory documents, administrative code open meetings and the UCC.
 The secretary of state elections office is on the second floor of the James Earl Rudder Building.
 The executive offices are in Room 1E.8 in the Texas State Capitol.

 Duties

 Under the Texas Constitution the secretary of state is, with the governor, the lieutenant governor, the comptroller of public accounts, the commissioner of the Office of General Land and the attorney general, one of the six members of the Executive Department.
 Of these offices all are elected by the voters in statewide elections except the secretary of state, who is nominated by the governor and confirmed by the Senate.

 The secretary of state administers the Texas Election Code and maintains public filings; the officeholder is the keeper of the Seal of the State of Texas.
+The office also oversees business entity status in Texas, including processing reinstatements of forfeited or terminated entities.
 The Secretary of State also issues appointments for notaries public.